spring-cloud/spring-cloud-kubernetes/README.md

 **Example:**

-Let's assume that we have a spring boot application named ``demo`` that uses properties to read its ActiveMQ and PostreSQL configuration.
+Let's assume that we have a spring boot application named ``demo`` that uses properties to read its ActiveMQ Message broker and PosgreSQL Database configuration.

 - `amq.username`
 - `amq.password`